 These terms will be outlined later on, in a new post on Direct Response Marketing examples.

-This fourth stage is where your products and services still sound a bit tiring to the prospect, but they’re still remains hope.
+This fourth stage is where your products and services still sound a bit tiring to the prospect, but there still remains hope.

 You channel the energy of what your prospects need, through a product mechanism.
 But this time you make it larger, faster, stronger.
 Thus, you bring all that passion and desire back onto your product once again.